World Cup boom pushes some Qatar residents out of homes

 Other tenants in Doha told AFP they were similarly forced to choose between paying more on rent or leaving.

-Properties in the tower where Reem used to live are advertised on booking.com for $1,700 a night during the World Cup with a minimum stay of 14 nights.
+Properties in the tower where Reem used to live are advertised on booking.com for US$1,700 (RM8,018) a night during the World Cup with a minimum stay of 14 nights.

 Most fans will be staying in hotels, apartments, cruise ships and desert camps booked through the official World Cup portal.

+The Qatar government acknowledged there was “increased demand” for accommodation during the World Cup but did not comment on individual cases.
+A government official said any tenant “may file a complaint with the Rental Disputes Settlements Committee Office”.

-To ease the crunch, FIFA recently released thousands of hotel rooms it had reserved, which experts have said could push prices down in the coming weeks.
+To ease the crunch, FIFA recently released thousands of hotel rooms it had reserved, which experts have said could push World Cup prices down.

-Some World Cup visitors are turning to the open market for luxury apartments or better locations near specific stadiums, and the prices advertised for some Doha properties highlight owners' sky-high hopes.
+Some fans are turning to the open market for luxury apartments or better locations near stadiums, and the prices advertised for some Doha properties highlight owners’ sky-high hopes.

-A villa for the full 29 days of the World Cup will cost fans booking through the online platform at least $13,000 -- but prices can go into the hundreds of thousands of dollars.
+A villa for the full 29 days of the World Cup will cost fans booking through the online platform at least US$13,000 (RM61,321) – but prices can go into the hundreds of thousands of dollars.

-Some Doha residents are putting their flats and houses up for rent and fleeing Qatar for the month.
+Some Doha residents are putting their flats up for rent and fleeing Qatar for the month.

-Adel, who listed his small apartment on Airbnb for $900 a night, said that “demand was very high” when he first advertised it.
+Adel, who listed his small apartment on Airbnb for US$900 (RM4,245) a night, said “demand was very high” when he first advertised it.

-But he had to cancel the reservations after Airbnb asked him to provide a statement from his landlord approving the sublet.
+But he had to cancel the reservations after Airbnb asked him to provide a landlord’s statement approving the sublet.

 Rents have also risen sharply for tenants coming to the end of their leases in recent months.

-While Qatari law allows for an increase of up to 10 percent for a lease renewal, rents in some districts of Doha have risen by as much as 40 percent over the past year, according to Anum Hassan, head of research in Qatar at international consultancy firm Valustrat.
+While Qatari law allows for an increase of up to 10% for a lease renewal, average rents in some Doha districts have risen by 40% over the past year, according to Anum Hassan, head of research in Qatar at international consultancy firm Valustrat.

 A Western diplomat in Doha said embassy staff have demanded increased salaries to meet their rent payments.